 Families, you can’t live with them or live without them.
 Could you work with yours?

-It’s a tradition that has spanned the centuries and today two-thirds of small businesses in the UK are family run.
-Not only have family businesses shown dogged resilience throughout the centuries, they have also shown great strength through the recession.
+It’s a tradition that has spanned the centuries and today two-thirds of small businesses in the UK are family-run.
+Not only have family businesses shown dogged resilience throughout the centuries, but they have also shown great strength through the recession.

 Family businesses employ nine million people, contributing nearly a quarter of total UK GDP and provide over £81bn in tax to the Exchequer.

 So it seems like some companies have a lot to learn from family businesses.
 Family-run businesses are less likely to go bankrupt as they are formed from a wide range of directors and shareholders.
 Their formation represents diversity and a wide range of skill sets, as well as having a greater balance of gender- most having at least one female director on the board.